krithikaumasankar/Py01_conditions_-_loops/README.md

 # Py1_conditions_loops
-Python programs practicing if-else conditions and loops for learning control flow.
+"A collection of Python programs demonstrating the use of conditional statements (if, if-else, nested if) and loops (for, while) for practice and learning basic control flow concepts."